About Ohio State’s Thoracic Imaging Fellowship

 Application Process

-Applications are now being accepted for the 2024-2025 and 2025-2026 academic years!
+Applications are now being accepted for the 2026-2027 academic year and will start being accepted for the 2027-2028 academic year on November 1, 2025.
 Applicants must have completed or be scheduled to complete an ACGME-accredited Diagnostic Radiology residency and be able to obtain a full and unrestricted Ohio medical license prior to their desired start date.

 Application must include: